sean1138/webdev_stuff/framework/_readme.txt

 The worstcase images are my own measurements made in browsers for viewport dimensions before responsive design became the hip new thing - strengthening the idea that you should have nothing break or be out of place in a 1000x600 viewport design space.

+002.css is my attempt at a somewhat structured, flexible, and hopefully responsive friendly grid system.